 How to fix Task Scheduler service started then stopped or cannot be started

-Below are the steps and solutions to address the Task Scheduler service cannot be started issue in Windows 11 or Windows 10.
+Below are the some steps and workarounds you can try to fix the Task Scheduler service cannot be started issue in Windows 11 or Windows 10.

 Also see: Services.msc “Startup Type” Greyed Out in Windows 11 or 10